 Inquiries regarding compliance with the college's affirmative action policy may be directed to:

-If applicable, you may also complete a complaint form and return it to Olivia Kynard in MRB 319.
+If applicable, you may also complete a complaint form and return it to Olivia Kynard in MRB 319, or submit it online.

 Criminal complaints can be filed with the college's office of public safety at 413.552.2400.